Skip to Content

 Bogota's gay saunas are steamy spots to relax and meet handsome locals!

-Candelaria is Bogota's downtown neighbourhood, which is around 30 minutes taxi ride away from Chapinero.
-The city's best touristic sites can be found here.
+Candelaria is Bogota's downtown neighborhood, which is around a 30-minute taxi ride away from Chapinero.
+The city's best tourist sites can be found here.
 If you head outside of the big city you will also find many small pretty towns and villages, which you can visit as part of a day trip.
-Here are our favourite things to do and see in/around Bogota!
+Here are our favorite things to do and see in/around Bogota!

-For more inspiration, especially if you're travelling as a couple, check out our 5 romantic things to do in Bogota as well.
+For more inspiration, especially if you're traveling as a couple, check out our 5 romantic things to do in Bogota as well.

 Experience Bogota's gay nightlife!